 Building the package involves running './configure'.
 If you need to supply additional flags to configure, define them in the AM_DISTCHECK_CONFIGURE_FLAGS variable in your top-level Makefile.am.
 The user can still extend or override the flags provided there by defining the DISTCHECK_CONFIGURE_FLAGS variable, on the command line when invoking make.
+It's worth nothing that make distcheck needs complete control over the configure options --srcdir and --prefix, so those options cannot be overridden by AM_DISTCHECK_CONFIGURE_FLAGS nor by DISTCHECK_CONFIGURE_FLAGS.

-Still, developers are encouraged to strive to make their code buildable without requiring any special configure option; thus, in general, you shouldn't define AM_DISTCHECK CONFIGURE_FLAGS.
+Also note that developers are encouraged to strive to make their code buildable without requiring any special configure option; thus, in general, you shouldn't define AM_DISTCHECK_CONFIGURE_FLAGS.
 However, there might be few scenarios in which the use of this variable is justified.
 GNU m4 offers an example.
 GNU m4 configures by default with its experimental and seldom used "changeword" feature disabled; so in its case it is useful to have make distcheck run configure with the --with-changeword option, to ensure that the code for changeword support still compiles correctly.
-GNU m4 also employs the AM_DISTCHECK CONFIGURE_FLAGS variable to stress-test the use of --program-prefix=g, since at one point the m4 build system had a bug where make installcheck was wrongly assuming it could blindly test "m4", rather than the just-installed "gm4".
+GNU m4 also employs the AM_DISTCHECK_CONFIGURE_FLAGS variable to stress-test the use of --program-prefix=g, since at one point the m4 build system had a bug where make installcheck was wrongly assuming it could blindly test "m4", rather than the just-installed "gm4".